-LEAVING NO ONE BEHIND A UNSDG OPERATIONAL GUIDE FOR UN COUNTRY TEAMS
+LEAVING NO ONE BEHIND A UNSEG OPERATIONAL GUIDE FOR UN COUNTRY TEAMS

 Tier 4: Other City-related SDG policies and evaluation indicators.

 Responding to SDGs motto of inclusivity and "leaving no one behind", comparisons were conducted based on city strategic planning in line the SDGs during the compilation of this report.
 Other relevant SDGs strategies and assessment indicators were reviewed too.
 As a result, five strategic themes, 19 strategic goals and 61 indicators were established.

 CITY GOAL REVIEW

-Responding to the need to accelerate SDG at local level, Penang Island fully committed prioritize goals review to through integrated governance arrangements as well as integration between assisting planning frameworks and development priorities.
-SDG targets can strengthen development outcomes, provide resources anc opportunities for Penang Island

-1.00.1
+Penang Island is fully committed to accelerate its achievements of the SDGs at a local level.
+This can be achieved through integrating governance management, frameworks and reviewing development priorities.

+-w/-

+1.11.1

 U

 ٥

+11

 ø

-ĩ

-<ۥ
+÷

+0

 ð

-0

-PRIORITY GOALS AND OUTCOMES MBPP prioritized SDG targets are as follows :
+PRIORITY GOALS AND OUTCOMES

+The priority SDG targets under MBPP are as follows :

 SDG 2 Zero Hunger

 2.4 Sustainable food production system through urban farming

 SDG 3 Good Health and Well-being

-- 3.3 Control Infectious Disease
+- 3.3 Infectious Disease Control

 - 3.6 Continue to improve public safety

 - 3.8 Encourage Healthier Lifestyle and Care System

 SDG 4 Quality Education

 4.4 Access to STEAM education and reduce inequalities

 SDG 5 Gender Equality

 - 5.1 Equality and non-discrimination of gender

 - 5.5 Ensure gender responsive participation

 SDG 7 Affordable and Clean Energy

 7.1 Access to affordable, reliable and efficient energy system

 SDG 8 Decent Work and Economic Growth

 8.1 Sustain the growth of business and e-Economy

 SDG 9 Industry, innovation and Infrastructure

 9.1 Develop sustainable urban improvement infrastructure

-SDG 11 Sustainable cities and communities - 11.1 Access to adequate and affordable housing - 11.2 Safe, affordable, accessible and sustainable green connectivity system - 11.3 Capacity for participatory, integrated and sustainable planning - 11.4 Strengthen the world's cultural and natural heritage - 11.6 Reduce air quality and waste - 11.7 Inclusive and accessible green and public space - 11.B Urban inclusion and disaster management SDG 12 Responsible consumption and Production - 12.1 Implement programs on sustainable consumption and production - 12.5 Reduce waste generation through 5R (Refuse, Reduce, Reuse, Repurpose and Recycle) policy - 12.7 Promote public procurement practices that are sustainable, in accordance with national policies and priorities - 12.8 Ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature SDG 13 Climate Action - 13.1 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries - 13.2 Integrate climate change measures into national policies, strategies and planning - 13.3 Improve education, awareness- raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction SDG 17 Partnerships for The Goals - 17.14 Enhance policy coherence for sustainable development - 17.16 Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries.
+SDG 11 Sustainable cities and communities - 11.1 Access to adequate and affordable housing - 11.2 Safe, affordable, accessible and sustainable green connectivity system - 11.3 Capacity for participatory, integrated and sustainable planning - 11.4 Strengthen the world's cultural and natural heritage - 11.6 Reduce air quality and waste - 11.7 Inclusive and accessible green and public space - 11.B Urban inclusion and disaster management SDG 12 Responsible consumption and Production - 12.1 Implement programmes on sustainable consumption and production - 12.5 Reduce waste generation through 5R (Refuse, Reduce, Reuse, Repurpose and Recycle) policy - 12.7 Promote public procurement practices that are sustainable, in accordance with national policies and priorities - 12.8 Ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature SDG 13 Climate Action - 13.1 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries - 13.2 Integrate climate change measures into national policies, strategies and planning - 13.3 Improve education, awareness- raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction SDG 17 Partnerships for The Goals - 17.14 Enhance policy coherence for sustainable development - 17.16 Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries.